splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-statuspage-integration.rst

 .. image:: images/2.-Select-page-ID.png

-And that’s it!
+And that's it!
 Now when you go back into the timeline you will see the StatusPage.io symbol in the upper right-hand corner of the UI.

 .. image:: images/3.-SPIO-Icon-1.png